-Proposals for the G7 Hiroshima Summit: Realizing a Sustainable Future Without Nuclear Weapons
+Proposals for the G7 Hiroshima Summit: Realizing a World without Nuclear Weapons

 Hiroshima Prefecture / Nagasaki Prefecture